Whilser/Xiaomi-Universal-IR-Remote-Controller-Domoticz-plugin/README.md

 ![Chuangmi IR](https://github.com/Whilser/Xiaomi-Universal-IR-Remote-Controller-Domoticz-plugin/raw/master/images/ChuangmiIR.png)

-To configure plugin, just enter Device ID your Chuangmi IR.
-If you do not know the Device ID, just leave Device ID field defaulted 0, this will launch discover mode for your Chuangmi devices.
-Go to the log, it will display the found Chuangmi devices and the Device ID you need.
+To configure plugin, just enter Device IP and Token of your Chuangmi IR.

 Plugin creates a **control center**.
 The control center have 5 buttons. **Reset Level** - used to reset incorrectly recognized IR code. **Learn** - used to receive (learn) IR code, **Test** - to test received IR code, **Save Level** - to save received commands into memory.
 There is another button - **Create**, it creates a new device in Domoticz to control your devices with an IR port.